 For your convenience, this post may contain affiliate links.
 That means, at no additional cost to you, I may make a small commission on your purchase.
 Click here to read my full disclosure policy.

-Other products I’ve used and liked.
-There are other products I’ve used and liked in the past although, none compare quite to the Devacurl products just in case you are interested in some other options, here are a few worth trying:
+Other curly hair products I’ve used and liked.
+There are other products I’ve used and liked in the past although, none compare quite to the Devacurl products.
+If you’re interested in some other options, here are a few I feel are worth trying:

-Okay, I know that was a lot but I feel passionate about curly hair!
-If you have curls and haven’t quite learned to love them, give my routine a try and let me know what you think!
+Okay, I know that was a lot but I feel passionate about styling curly hair.
+If you have curls and haven’t quite learned to love them, give my curly hair styling routine a try and let me know what you think!
 Or if you have curly hair and use other products, I’d love to hear what works for you!
 Let me know in the comments!